 - (8) Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--literary elements.
 The student recognizes and analyzes literary elements within and across increasingly complex traditional, contemporary, classical, and diverse literary texts.
-The student is expected to: - (A) infer basic themes supported by text evidence; - (B) explain the interactions of the characters and the changes they undergo: - (C) analyze plot elements, including the rising action, climax, falling action, and resolution: and
+The student is expected to: - (A) infer multiple themes within a text using text evidence; - (B) analyze the relationships of and conflicts among the characters:

-- (D) explain the influence of the setting, including historical and cultural settings, on the plot. - (9) Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--genres.
+- (C) analyze plot elements, including rising action, climax, falling action, and resolution; and - (D) analyze the influence of the setting, including historical and cultural settings, on the plot. - (9) Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--genres.
 The student recognizes and analyzes genre-specific characteristics, structures, and purposes within and across increasingly complex traditional, contemporary, classical, and diverse texts.
-The student is expected to: - (A) demonstrate knowledge of distinguishing characteristics of well-known children's literature such as folktales, fables, legends, myths, and tall tales; - (B) explain figurative language such as simile, metaphor, and personification that the poet uses to create images: - (C) explain structure in drama such as character tags, acts, scenes, and stage directions; - (D) recognize characteristics and structures of informational text, including: - (i) the central idea with supporting evidence; - (ii) features such as pronunciation guides and diagrams to support understanding; and - (iii) organizational patterns such as compare and contrast; - (E) recognize characteristics and structures of argumentative text by: - (i) identifying the claim; - (ii) explaining how the author has used facts for an argument; and - (iii) identifying the intended audience or reader; and - (F) recognize characteristics of multimodal and digital texts.
+The student is expected to: - (A) demonstrate knowledge of distinguishing characteristics of well-known children's literature such as folktales, fables, legends, myths, and tall tales; - (B) explain the use of sound devices and figurative language and distinguish between the poet and the speaker in poems across a variety of poetic forms;(C) explain structure in drama such as character tags, acts, scenes, and stage directions; - (D) recognize characteristics and structures of informational text, including: - (i) the central idea with supporting evidence: - (ii) features such as insets, timelines, and sidebars to support - (iii) organizational patterns such as logical order and order of importance; - (E) recognize characteristics and structures of argumentative text by: - (i) identifying the claim; - (ii) explaining how the author has used facts for or against an argument; and - (iii) identifying the intended audience or reader; and - (F) recognize characteristics of multimodal and digital texts.

 - (10) Author's purpose and craft: listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses critical inquiry to analyze the authors' choices and how they influence and communicate meaning within a variety of texts.
 The student analyzes and applies author's craft purposefully in order to develop his or her own products and performances.
-The student is expected to: - (A) explain the author's purpose and message within a text; - (B) explain how the use of text structure contributes to the author's purpose; (C) analyze the author's use of print and graphic features to achieve specific - (C) analyze the author's use of print and graphic features to achieve specif purposes; - (D) describe how the author's use of imagery, literal and figurative language such as simile and metaphor, and sound devices such as alliteration and assonance achieves specific purposes; - (E) identify and understand the use of literary devices, including first- or third-person point of view; - (F) discuss how the author's use of language contributes to voice; and - (G) identify and explain the use of anecdote.
+The student is expected to: - (A) explain the author's purpose and message within a text; - (B) analyze how the use of text structure contributes to the author's purpose; - (C) analyze the author's use of print and graphic features to achieve specific nurposes: - (D) describe how the author's use of imagery, literal and figurative language such as simile and metaphor, and sound devices achieves specific purposes; (E) identify and understand the use of literary devices, including first- or third-person point of view: - (F) examine how the author's use of language contributes to voice; and - (G) explain the purpose of hyperbole, stereotyping, and anecdote.

 - (11) Composition: listening, speaking, reading, writing, and thinking using multiple texts--writing process.
 The student uses the writing process recursively to compose multiple texts that are legible and uses appropriate conventions.
-The student is expected to: - (A) plan a first draft by selecting a genre for a particular topic, purpose, and audience using a range of strategies such as brainstorming, freewriting, and mapping; - (B) develop drafts into a focused, structured, and coherent piece of writing by: - (i) organizing with purposeful structure, including an introduction, transitions, and a conclusion; and - (ii) developing an engaging idea with relevant details; - (C) revise drafts to improve sentence structure and word choice by adding, deleting, combining, and rearranging ideas for coherence and clarity;
+The student is expected to: - (A) plan a first draft by selecting a genre for a particular topic, purpose, and audience using a range of strategies such as brainstorming, freewriting, and mapping; - (B) develop drafts into a focused, structured, and coherent piece of writing by: - (i) organizing with purposeful structure, including an introduction, transitions, and a conclusion; and - (ii) developing an engaging idea reflecting depth of thought with specific facts and details: - (C) revise drafts to improve sentence structure and word choice by adding, deleting, combining, and rearranging ideas for coherence and clarity;

-- (D) edit drafts using standard Spanish conventions, including: - (i) complete simple and compound sentences with subject-verb agreement and avoidance of splices, run-ons, and fragments; - (ii) irregular verbs: - (iii) singular, plural, common, and proper nouns, including gender-specific articles;
+- (D) edit drafts using standard Spanish conventions, including: - (i) complete simple and compound sentences with subject-verb agreement and avoidance of splices, run-ons, and fragments;